mkls/stream-schema-detector/README.md

 }
 ```

-## createStreamSchemaDetector({ loadScheam, saveSchema })
+## createStreamSchemaDetector({ loadSchema, saveSchema })

-Create a `detect` function which will detect the schema of multiple events by type
+Creates a `detect` function which will detect the schema of multiple events by type
 and update them when detected schema differs from stored version.

 - `loadSchema(typeParam)`: